64 posts tagged "J.W. Anderson"

-The Fall ’13 season is now well underway, and as we follow the shows to London, Milan, and Paris, we’ve asked some of the most anticipated names to offer a sneak peek.
-Naturally, it’s a busy time for everyone—designers and fashion watchers alike—so we’re pioneering the split-second preview: tweet-length previews at 140 characters or less.
-To view all of our Fall ’13 previews, click here.
+The Spring ’14 menswear collections kicked off this weekend in London, and they’ll continue with the shows at Florence’s Pitti Uomo, in Milan, and in Paris.
+Before their wares hit the runway, we’ve asked some of the most anticipated names to offer a sneak peek.
+Per usual, it’s a busy time for all—designers and fashion followers alike—so we’re continuing our split-second previews: tweet-length previews at 140 characters or less.
+Our complete collection of Spring ’14 previews is available here.

 WHO: J.W.
 Anderson, designed by Jonathan Anderson